+Root & Branch is a collaboration between Linda Norris and Hong Kong based artist, Wai Kit Lam.
+The work was supported by Wales Arts International.
 Linda and Wai Kit met online during the first Covid19 lockdown in 2020.
 They decided to develop some work together and settled on the theme of ‘trees’ as a symbol of resilience, networking and growth.
 This work forms the basis of Root & Branch.
 At a time of great tumult and division globally, the aim of this project is to reach out and physically exchange handmade artworks in order to form a creative network linking artists in Wales and Hong Kong with practitioners in other countries.
-Although the handmade and haptic is important to us when making connections and in our own interaction with materials, we also welcome digital artwork.
+Although the handmade and haptic is important to Linda and Wai Kit when making connections and in their own interaction with materials, they have also welcomed digital artwork.

 Root & Branch is an idiom roughly meaning “completely” i.e. affecting both the roots and the branches of a tree.
-We have chosen it more because of its association with the different parts of a tree than for its idiomatic meaning.
-We are interested in how trees network and communicate with each other and how the, often hidden, roots directly feed the more visible branches.
-We are trying to combat cultural and geographic divisions by linking with other artists to make networks and spark new connections that come from the roots of our practice and it is an experiment to see what arises from that.
+Linda and Wai Kit have chosen it more because of its association with the different parts of a tree than for its idiomatic meaning.
+They are interested in how trees network and communicate with each other and how the, often hidden, roots directly feed the more visible branches.
+The artists are trying to combat cultural and geographic divisions by linking with other artists to make networks and spark new connections that come from the roots of their practice and it is an experiment to see what arises from that.

-For Root & Branch Linda and Wai Kit have invited a number of international artists who use trees or wood in some way in their work to contribute an A6 postcard artwork.
-In return Linda and Wai Kit will each hand-make a series of original A6 postcards one of which which they will mail to each of the participating artists.
-We appreciate there is an act of generosity involved from all participants and we reciprocate by sending an artwork and offering our time and resources to organise the project.
-To us the act of generosity is also important element.
-The resulting works will form the basis of an online exchange and exhibition, and a physical exhibition which is due to show at Karin Weber Gallery, Central Hong Kong for the month of November 2021.
-The work will be subsequently tour internationally.
+For Root & Branch Linda and Wai Kit invited a number of artists who use trees or wood in some way in their work to contribute an A6 postcard artwork.
+In return Linda and Wai Kit have each hand-made a series of original A6 postcards one of which which they have sent to each of the participating artists.
+The artists appreciate there is an act of generosity involved from all participants and have reciprocated by sending an artwork and offering their time and resources to organise the project.
+To Linda and Wai Kit the act of generosity is also important element.
+The resulting works are shown below and formed the basis of an online exchange and exhibition, and a physical exhibition which was on show at Karin Weber Gallery, Central Hong Kong from 13 November to 18 December 2021.